VolShyn/VolShyn.github.io/_math/gradient-descent.md

 Thus, $ \nabla J $ is a vector-valued function (**vector field**).
 In comparison, $J'$ is a **scalar field** (some sort of heatmap if imagine).

-<sub> Vector-valued function takes a vector as an input and gives vector as an output.<sub>
+<sub> Vector-valued function takes a vector as an input and gives a vector as an output.<sub>

 Before we dive into the process of calculating $\nabla$, it is important to point out, that gradient is computed differently among different models.